pro-samanyu/debian-vserver/README.md

 - **PASSWORD:** The password which will be used to login to the web shell.

 **NOTE:** It is strongly advised to provide the USERNAME and PASSWORD environment variables before deploying the project.

-## Installation

-1. Click the "Deploy on Railway" button above
-2. Set your USERNAME and PASSWORD in the environment variables
-3. Wait for deployment to complete
-4. Access your Debian terminal via the provided Railway URL